opus1993/pubrepo/content/post/BuiltToExecute/index.md

 For successful, long term relationships, the machine learning team needs to execute.
 Machine learning products need to meet the same standards as any other product.
 The label does not exempt the team from on time, on budget, and as functionally specified projects.

 Second phase machine learning projects are more complex.
 The first phase will not normally require much of a framework or cadence.
 The attitude is, “Let’s see if this works and go from there.”
 It is hard to manage a project when the machine learning team is running agile but no one outside the team understands the tasks.

-The project team holds a kickoff meeting:

-*Project team:* We need you to build...
-Here is the use case.

-*ML team:* OK.
-We will look this over and get back to you.

-2 weeks later:

-*Project team:* Did you get a chance to look it over?

-*ML team:* Yes.
-We can get started on it next sprint.

-*Project team:* Great.
-Can you give me a deliverable list and timeline?

-*ML team:* A what?
-We really won’t know until we get into it.

 This is where having the right kinds of talent comes in.
 Machine Learning Scientists can take a project from problem statement to production.
 That does not mean they do all the work.
 Their efforts are focused on steps that happen while building the machine learning product roadmap.